Yi Yuksa: Life

 Yi was born in Dosan-myeon, Andong on May 18, 1904.
 Yi was a descendant of the scholar Yi Hwang, better known as Toegye.
 Yi completed his basic education in Andong, graduating at the age of 15 in 1919.

 In 1920, at age 17, he moved with his family to Daegu and married.
-Yi became a teacher at the academy at which he studied, but in 1924 left for Japan to study in University.
+Yi became a teacher at the academy at which he studied, but in 1924 left for Japan to study at university.

-In 1925, Yi returned to Daegu and along with his brothers and joined the Heroic Corps, an association formed in response to Japanese repression of the Korean Independence Movement.
-The Uiyoldan was associated with acts of sabotage and assassination.
-Yi moved to Beijing in 1925/26, likely because of this association, and studied at Sun Yat-sen University in Guangzhou.
+In 1925, Yi returned to Daegu.
+Along with his brothers, he joined the Heroic Corps, an association formed in response to Japanese repression of the Korean independence movement.
+The Heroic Corps was associated with acts of sabotage and assassination.
+That same year or in 1926, Yi moved to Beijing, likely because of this association, and studied at Sun Yat-sen University in Guangzhou.
 Yi returned to Korea in 1927.
-When members of the Uiyoldan bombed the Daegu branch of the Choseon Bank, Yi was among the arrested and spent 18 months in prison.
+When members of the association bombed the Daegu branch of the Bank of Chosēn, Yi was among the arrested and spent 18 months in prison.
 There he was given the number 264 ('Yi Yuk-sa' in Korean) which he adopted afterwards as his pen name.

 In 1929, Yi began to work as a journalist, and in 1930 he published his first poem.
 "Horse", in The Chosun Ilbo.
 From 1931 to 1933, he studied in China, but continued to maintain contacts with the Korean resistance.
 In 1935, he began to concentrate on his writing, publishing both poems and critical essays.
 Accounts have Yi being arrested a total of 17 times.

 Death

 In April 1943, he went to Beijing and apparently began smuggling weapons into Korea.
 That same year, Yi returned to Korea on the first anniversary of the death of his mother.
 He was arrested in Korea, and transferred to Beijing, where he died in prison on January 16, 1944, at the age of 39.
-Controversy lingered after Yi's death, and there are allegations from eyewitnesses that suggest Yi was subject to live experimentation - which was common practice in Japanese prisons during the period.
-It is reported Yi's bloodstream was injected with saline solution in the prison hospital - which subsequently killed him."He was cremated and buried in Miari, Seoul.
+Controversy lingered after Yi's death, and there are allegations from eyewitnesses that suggest Yi was subject to live experimentation, which was common practice in Japanese prisons during the period.
+It is reported Yi's bloodstream was injected with saline solution in the prison hospital - which subsequently killed him.
+He was cremated and buried in Miari, Seoul.

 In 1960, Yi's remains were reinterred near his birthplace and in 1968 a memorial stone was erected in Andong.
 Just outside Andong there is the Yi Yuksa Museum, dedicated to the memory of his literature and freedom-fighting.